saulpw/visidata/docs/loaders.md

     FooSheet.addCommand('b', 'reset-bar', 'cursorRow.set_bar(0)')

-- Optionally, a reasonably intuitive and mnemonic default keybindings could be chosen.
+- Optionally, a reasonably intuitive and mnemonic default keybinding could be chosen.
 - The longname is a mandatory argument and allows the command to be rebound by a more descriptive name, and for the command to be redefined for other contexts (so all keystrokes bound to that command will take on the new action).

 See the [commands design document]() and [commands checklist]() for more details.